buszi/Boomerang/README.md

         super.onCreate(savedInstanceState)

-        // Set up a catcher that runs when the fragment starts catchBoomerangWithLifecycleEvent("home_screen_result") { bundle: Bundle ->
+        // Set up a catcher that runs when the fragment starts catchBoomerangWithLifecycleEvent("home_screen_result") { boomerang ->
-            // Extract data from the bundle and process it val selectedItem = bundle.getString("selectedItem")
+            // Extract data from the boomerang and process it val selectedItem = boomerang.getString("selectedItem")
             // Do something with the result
             true // Return true to indicate the result was successfully processed }